AhmedSherif4/point_counter/README.md

 # Point Counter

-A project for counting the number of points for two players, when one of the players reach to Limit Points -which you select it-, the application will declare the winner.
+A project for counting the number of points for two players, when one of the players reaches the Limit Points -which you select-, the application will declare the winner.

 ### using: